Patrick-Cole/pygmi/README.rst

    pygmi

-If you get the following error: *qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.*, then you can try the following command, since this is linux issue:
+If you get the following error: *qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.*, then you can try the following command, since this is Linux issue:

    sudo apt-get install libxcb-xinerama0